-- Select the action to perform when all the conditions match.
-To add a label to files that match the conditions of the rule, click Label the affected files, select one or more labels, and click Apply.
+- Under Rule Actions, click Add to select the action to perform when all the conditions match.
+To add a label to files that match the conditions of the rule, select Tag the affected files, and select one or more labels.

 - Click Save.

 Reveal deploys rules to endpoints through a rules package.
 Rules packages also contain information that maps rules to rule sets and determines how endpoints in specific computer groups monitor for rules.
 Multiple rule sets can apply to an endpoint; and all rules in all of the applicable rule sets are evaluated.